 “We don’t have any potential suspects yet and we haven’t found the car that was in the security videos or any other traffic cameras.”
 The explained.
 Their explanations weren’t good enough for me.

 I just left in a huff while muttering “Thank you very little” as I rushed out of the office and eventually out of the police station.
-I was about to head back to my car until I saw four people wearing black hoodies and matching white masks with flame decals on their foreheads.
+I was about to head back to my car when I saw four people wearing black hoodies and matching white masks with flame decals on their foreheads.
 They all stared at me and they were right in front of my car.
 What was going on over here?
-That masked quartet began approaching me and the one up front grabbed for a knife from his pocket and waved it at me.
+That masked quartet began approaching me and the one up front grabbed a knife from his pocket and waved it at me.
 Why were those guys trying to attack me?
 I wasn’t going to let this fly.
 I was going to stand my ground since they were coming after me.
-They also had such audacity trying to stalk me right across from the police station.
+They also had such audacity in trying to stalk me right across from the police station.
 What was their endgame and why would they want to attack me of all people in Freevale?
 I wasn’t going to run away despite how unnerving the situation was.
 My brow began to sweat.
 Without any warning, the one in front stopped walking and began to speed over towards me.
-The other three followed and began matching the pace from what I assumed was their leader.
+The other three followed and began matching the pace of what I assumed was their leader.
 The knife-wielding one was about to shank me, but I dodged his attack and grabbed his arm.
 I twisted it in a way to make him drop the blade and I reversed his attack and sent him to the ground.
 Even though I was able to take one down, I still had to deal with three more people trying to hurt me.
 Then, the remaining masked attackers drew their own knives and I knew I was in trouble.
 One of them was able to land a slice on my arm which caused a bloody streak.
 There was another one that attacked which I tried avoiding.
 I barely missed that one, but I retaliated by punching him in the throat.
 He gagged and choked when my fist landed on his larynx.
 The last one lunged at me and was about to stab me.
 I grabbed his arm and turned him around to where he stabbed another one of his comrades using his own force to deflect that attack.
 The one that was stabbed instead was hit in the chest as blood started to leak out from his ribs.
 For some reason, I started to grin as I watched him suffer while taking some friendly fire.
 I grabbed the knife that was dropped from the first attacker and I flashed it at the others.
 They didn’t even budge despite being outnumbered.
 This was self-defense.
 Maybe I should slaughter them with their own knife.
 No, I couldn’t stab them.
 My left arm still flared up from the agony as part of me was sliced open.
 I lunged, but I missed one of the masked men.
-That one fought back and I did my best blocking every attack with this knife.
-Granted, I was more used to hand to hand combat instead of weapons.
+That one fought back and I did my best to block every attack with this knife.
+Granted, I was more used to hand-to-hand combat instead of weapons.
 Truth be told, I thought I wouldn’t last as long.
-I began having some memories when I was a teenager taking some classes outside of school.
+I began having some memories of when I was a teenager taking some classes outside of school.